pporbaha/SoundBalancer-Your-Music-Volumes-at-One-Level/README.md

 ## Usage
 1. Clone the repository or download the script.
-2. Place your MP3 and MP4 files in a designated folder.
+2. Place your MP3 and MP4 files in a folder.
+3. open the code "normalizing_volumes.py" by mouse right click and open with notepad
+4. find this line in the code: folder_path = r"C:\My Files\My Music\NES Soundtracks"
+5. paste your folder path between "" signs
+6. save the file
-3. Run the script and specify the path to your music folder.
+7. Run the script and enjoy!

 The script will create a subfolder named `normalized_songs` within your music folder, where it will place all the normalized audio files.

 ## Contributions
 Contributions are welcome!
 If you'd like to improve the script or add new features, please feel free to fork the repository and submit a pull request.